 Critical incident procurement

-The policy establishes an alternative procurement process to operate during a critical incident and any subsequent relief effort.
+The market approach policy establishes an alternative procurement process to operate during a critical incident and any subsequent relief effort.
 The processes under this policy aim to accommodate urgent procurement needs while ensuring that the procurement process adopted is reasonable and conducted with appropriate consideration of good practice procurement principles.

 There were no critical incident procurements reported in 2014–15.
 This compares with four critical incident procurements valued at $0.08 million in 2013–14.